NBDsoftware/biobb_workflows/euCanSHare/Single_protein_wfs/2.Clustering_and_cavity_analysis/README.md

 - **Step 3**: Cavity analysis of the centroid structures using Fpocket.

 - **Step 4**: Filtering of the cavities found according to the criteria defined in the properties of this step.
+This includes filtering according to minimum and maximum values for the score, druggability score and volume of the pocket.

+- **Step 5**: Filtering of the cavities according to the distance from their centers of mass to the center of mass of a selection defined in the properties of this step.
+The center of mass of a pocket is computed using the corresponding pqr file from Fpocket.

 Note that re-launching the workflow will skip the previously successful steps if restart is True and the output folder is the same.